dylmye/dylmye.github.io/_posts/2022-08-22-youtube-discord.md

 That "API endpoint" URL is what you need for the final step.

 Head over to [Superfeedr](https://superfeedr.com), a service that checks feeds using that "WebSub" technology we talked about before.
 Create an account as a subscriber, then set up a new subscription.
 The topic URL is ` https://www.youtube.com/feeds/videos.xml?channel_id=` + the channel ID you made earlier (told you it'd come in handy!).
 The callback URL is the Lambda API endpoint URL.
 Finally, set the subscription format to "atom" (basically RSS.)
-THe form should look like this:
+The form should look like this:

 ![A screenshot of the setup dialog for Superfeedr, with fields filled as detailed above](/assets/blog/2022-08-22-youtube-discord/lambda-superfeedr-setup.png)